 You can stay up-to-date with the latest news and information from the Environment Agency on Twitter and Instagram at @EnvAgencyNW.

-We look forward to sharing more of our stories and successes with you next time.
+We look forward to sharing more of our stories and successes with you in November.

 Do you have a story for us?